Codicy/django-authenticator/README.md

 * Django and JupyterHub must be hosted under the same domain.
 For example, django.hostname.com and jupyterhub.hostname.com
 * Django's SESSION_COOKIE_DOMAIN must be set to allow cross-domain cookies.
 For example, hostname.com

+*Note that only MySQL database-backed sessions are supported at present.*

 ## Installation

 This package can be installed with pip: